 How well your child can handle specific medicines, procedures, or therapies

 How long the condition is expected to last

 Major components of treatment for children with ADHD include parental support and education in behavioral training, appropriate school placement, and medicine.
 Treatment with a psychostimulant is highly effective in most children with ADHD.

 Treatment may include:

-Medications that are commonly used to treat ADHD include the following:
+Medicines that are commonly used to treat ADHD include the following:

 Psychosocial treatments.
 Parenting children with ADHD may be difficult and can present challenges that create stress within the family.
 Classes in behavior management skills for parents can help reduce stress for all family members.
-Training in behavior management skills for parents usually occurs in a group setting which encourages parent-to-parent support.
+Training in behavior management skills for parents usually happens in a group setting which encourages parent-to-parent support.
 Behavior management skills may include the following:

 Teachers may also be taught behavior management skills to use in the classroom setting.
 Training for teachers usually includes use of daily behavior reports that communicate in-school behaviors to parents.

 Behavior management techniques tend to improve targeted behaviors (such as completing school work or keeping the child's hands to himself or herself), but are not usually helpful in reducing overall inattention, hyperactivity, or impulsivity.